-Marily is Sequoia Hills' General Manager.
+Marily is Sequoia Hills' owner.
 "As a horse crazed little girl growing up in suburban Sacramento, I lived for my once-a-week riding lesson.
 My sisters both had horses, and I would go to the Sacramento Riding Club with them each Saturday.
 I would practice trotting and cantering on my stick horse – I was obsessed.

 During my years at UC Davis, I was a member of the newly formed Equestrian Team.
 The team competed at 3-day events, as well regular English shows.
 One of my team-mates also introduced me to the sport of endurance riding.
 I learned a tremendous amount about horse care during those years as there was an amazing amount of interaction with the veterinarians at each ride.
 I also participated in numerous “Ride & Tie” events which involve 1 horse and 2 riders.
 The teammates take turns riding and running along a course of 40 miles, similar in terrain to regular endurance rides.
 In the endurance rides and the Ride & Ties – my goal was to complete the rides with a sound and healthy horse.
 I was fortunate to complete every ride I started, including the Tevis.